About

 Honesty

-No overclaiming.
-We're explicit about what's calibrated today versus what's on the roadmap, and about where synthetic data is the right tool — and where it isn't.
+I say plainly what's calibrated today and what's on the roadmap, where synthetic data is the right tool, and where it isn't.

 Access